talbaiz/Expolarity-Data-Analysis/README.md

 # Data Descrbtion:
 lava is the perfect fully responsive Ecommerce Webflow template for coffee shops and roasteries. showcase the delicious coffee you offer in your coffee shop.
 From the personalities in which they exist to the communities that grow our coffee beans, we are committed to investing and creating opportunities to positively impact people's lives.
 Exchanging groups, helping at work, bringing activism into work, bringing activism into individuals - all this is an axe part of our identity as a sustainable company.
-As a publicly traded company, Starbucks believes in striking a balance. between business and social amenities
+As a publicly traded company, Lava believes in striking a balance. between business and social amenities

 # Question / Need :